Skip to main content

 How do I know what contaminants are in my water?

 Start with your utility's annual Consumer Confidence Report (CCR), available online or by request.
 For a more detailed picture, order a home water test kit from a certified lab.
-Testing typically costs $20-$150 depending on how many contaminants you want screened.
+Basic kits are inexpensive, while comprehensive lab panels cost more depending on how many contaminants you want screened.
 Well water users should test annually.

 Do I need a whole-house filter or a point-of-use filter?